oracle-livelabs/spatial-graph/spatial-studio/slr-load-data/slr-load-data.md

    ![Upload data in Spatial Studio to create data sets](images/load-data-02.png)

 3. A preview of the 1st uploaded file will be displayed.
 Select the destination Connection for this upload.
-In this workshop you select the **SPATIAL\_STUDIO** connection (the Spatial Studio metadata repository), but in a production scenario you would have other connection(s) for such business data, separate from the metadata repository.
+Select the **SPATIAL\_STUDIO** connection (the Spatial Studio metadata repository).
+In a production scenario you would have other connection(s) for such business data, separate from the metadata repository.
 Click **Submit** to initiate the 1st upload.

    ![Create dataset dialog](images/load-data-03.png)